 In 2000, Geerts moved to Calgary, Alberta and was able to devote more time to creating art.
 The influence of her editing career showed up in her painting around this time, with her style taking on the look of broken up digital imagery.

 While continuing to paint, she studied bronze casting in Mexico but fell in love again when she discovered glass kiln casting in 2005.
 She found the same fluid translucency of colour that she enjoyed with acrylic paint was possible in a three dimensional medium.
-Since that time Geerts has developed a passion for combining cast glass with other materials in mixed media sculptures.
+Since that time Geerts has developed a passion for combining cast glass, or resin with contrasting materials in mixed media sculptures.

 Geerts continues to work in her first passion, acrylic painting, but now devotes equal time to discovering the possibilities in sculpture.
 Geerts works out of her studios at her home in Calgary, AB, Canada.